Happy Spooky Season!

 To up the fear factor, studios tried 3D glasses, electric buzzers installed into theater seats, and hiring actors planted among audiences to scream and pretend to faint.
 These scare tactics didn't last long past the 1960s due to their high costs, but studios tried just about everything to keep the scares going.
 American audiences didn't need the extra theatrics, however.
 The appetite for horror, especially among teens with expendable income, was so strong, studios were able to produce slashers for under $1 million and spawn dozens of B-movie sequels and crossovers.

-On the other end of the spectrum, filmmakers like Mario Bava, Terence Fisher, Alfred Hitchcock, Kim Ki-young, and Nobuo Nakagawa brought a level of sophistication to the genre.
-Unlike the jumpscares from popular B-movies, their films were a slow burn, building suspense.
+On the other end of the spectrum, filmmakers like Mario Bava, Terence Fisher, Nobuo Nakagawa, Alfred Hitchcock, and Kim Ki-young brought a level of sophistication to the genre, all releasing incredibly unique and fresh horror films contrary to the conventional "Monster Mash" in 1960.
+Unlike the cheap jumpscares from popular B-movies, their psychologically-driven films were a slow burn, building suspense.

 The Rise of Mysticism & Slashers